 Royal Albert Hall, Brahms Double Concerto, April 25th 2023

-Colin Clarke, Seen and Heard International, 27th April 2023
+Colin Clarke, Classical Explorer, and Seen and Heard International, 27th April 2023

 https://seenandheard-international.com/2023/04/a-seemingly-perfect-brahms-gala-featured-the-inimitable-violin-virtuoso-maxim-vengerov-and-guests/